JGCRI/moirai/README.md

 * **Version 3.0.1:** 18 August 2019; http://doi.org/10.5281/zenodo.3370875
 	* This fixes a makefile compilation bug and removes the absolute path in `moirai.h` for the NetCDF library header file
 * **Version 3.0.0:** 5 March 2019; http://doi.org/10.5281/zenodo.2584035
-* All post-v2 version conceptual DOI: http://doi.org/10.5281/zenodo.2584034; this currently points to the latest release

 * **Version 2.0.0:** 4 December 2017; no DOI

 ## NOTICE: